Eschatologue/CM_wiki/docs/spells/4th-level.md

 A 20-foot-radius sphere of crushing force forms at a point you can see within range and tugs at the creatures there.
 Each creature in the sphere must make a Constitution Saving Throw.
 On a failed save, the creature takes 5d10 force damage and is pulled in a straight line toward the center of the sphere, ending in an unoccupied space as close to the center as possible (even if that space is in the air).
 On a successful save, the creature takes half as much damage and isn't pulled.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d10 for each slot level above 4th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the damage increases by 1d10 for each slot level above 4th.

 ### Greater Invisibility
 *4th-level illusion*